-One good reason for filing a joint return even though only one of you had income is a lower tax bill.
-The 2011 federal tax tables at IRS.gov show that filing jointly can reduce your tax bill considerably when your spouse had no income.
-For instance, if your net taxable income after exemptions and deductions was $75,000, your tax bill would be $11,006 if you filed a joint tax return with your non-earning spouse.
-If you were married filing separately with $75,000 in net taxable income after exemptions and deductions, your tax would be $15,042.
+One good reason for filing a joint return, even though only one of you had income, is a lower tax bill.
+Federal tax tables at IRS.gov show that filing jointly can reduce your tax bill considerably when your spouse had no income, since tax brackets are significantly higher for couples filing jointly than one individual earner filing singly.

 Although there can be some disadvantages to filing jointly, most of them affect married couples where husband and wife both have taxable income.
 One drawback that affects all joint-filing couples, however, is joint responsibility.
 Both of you share the responsibility for any errors or omissions on the tax return and for any additional tax, penalties and interest that result.

 If you are concerned about that situation for some reason, you may want to consider filing separately.

 2018 Tax Law Effects on Deductions and Exemptions

 As of tax year 2018, the standard deduction is $12,000 for single people and married people filing separately but $24,000 for married couples filing jointly.

 This means that if only one spouse has income, you are effectively doubling the standard deduction amount by filing jointly, since there's no advantage to the no-income spouse taking the $12,000 deduction for filing separately on $0 income.

 Personal exemptions no longer exist in tax year 2018.

 As of 2017, the standard deduction is $6,350 for single people and married people filing separately, versus $12,700 for married couples filing jointly.
 As in 2018, this means that you can effectively take twice the standard deduction by filing jointly if only one spouse has income.